-“My advice would be to ensure that you do make time for yourself during a group tour.
-Perhaps you could visit a coffee shop for an hour or go for a stroll by yourself.
-It may be tempting to want to hang out with your group all the time, but there were several arguments between members of my group, which likely wouldn’t have happened if we’d all given ourselves a little bit more space.”
+“I’m naturally quite introverted so typically need my own space to recharge my social batteries.
+I find it difficult to be around people all day, every day, so breaking away for an hour or so during free time suites me well when it comes to long group tours.
+My advice would be to ensure that you do make time for yourself during a group tour.
+Perhaps you could visit a coffee shop for an hour or go for a stroll by yourself?
+It may be tempting to want to hang out with your group all the time but there were several arguments between members of my group, which likely wouldn’t have happened if we’d all given ourselves a little bit more space.”

 Split off into smaller groups

+If you feel overwhelmed in larger groups but don’t like going solo, Hannah suggests splitting into smaller groups to make decision-making easier and keep disagreements to a minimum.
 “It’s worth having a chat amongst you to work out who wants to do what.
 It’s totally okay to split off into smaller groups at times, equalling fewer arguments and more relaxed group activities!
-This means that the sun-seekers can kick back and sunbathe whilst the avid action types can go off and climb a mountain and you can all regroup again in the evening to catch up on what you’ve been up to.”
+This means that the sun-seekers can kick back and sunbathe while the avid action types can go off and climb a mountain and you can all regroup again in the evening to catch up on what you’ve been up to.”

 Ask about group discounts

-“Ask for a group discount.
-If you have a very large group, then you can chance your arm at getting a discount at most places.
-From excursions or attractions and even the holiday itself, it’s worth checking online, giving them a quick call before you go, or asking at the ticket office, as you may be eligible for a discount.
+When you’re booking group activities, Michaela recommends asking about group discounts: “If you have a very large group then you can chance your arm at getting a discount at most places.
+From excursions or attractions and even the holiday itself, it’s worth checking online, giving them a quick call before you go or asking at the ticket office as you may be eligible for a discount.
 Whilst 19 of us were away last year, we got a discount on transport, entry to a water park and even in some bars.
 We also bartered in an artisan shop to knock some off the price as we were buying so much between us all.”